alidcastano/alidcastano-jekyll/_treasure-trove/articles/ryanHoliday-Stoicism.md

 ==

 > Alexander the Great and his mule driver both died and the same thing happened to both. <cite> Marcus Aurelius </cite>

 Remember that achievements can be ephemeral, and that your possession of them is for just an instant.

-Learn from Alexander’s mistake (got into fight with friend and accidentally killed).
-Be humble and honest and aware.
-That is something you can have every single day of your life.
+Ex.
+Learn from Alexander’s mistake: got into fight with friend and accidentally killed him.

 Marcus Aurelius simple remedy: “Run down the list of those who felt intense anger at something: the most famous, the most unfortunate, the most hated, the most whatever: Where is all that now?
 Smoke, dust, legend… or not even a legend.
 Think of all the examples.
 And how trivial the things we want so passionately are.”

+Be humble and honest and aware.
+Unlike transient accomplishments, that is something you can have every single day of your life.

-..*Not dwelling on pain and not clinging to ephemeral happiness*.
+*Not dwelling on pain and not clinging to ephemeral happiness*.
 Enjoy it to the fullest, but don’t expect it to last forever, nor expect some single point in time to make your entire life complete forever.

-*We’re all addicts in some respect, and we can all experience that same freedom.*
+**We’re all addicts in some respect, and we can all experience the same freedom.**

 ---